infiniticio/docs.infinitic.io/content/en/workflows/writing-workflows.md

 ### `channel`

 Channels introduce a way to communicate to a running workflow from "outside".
-A typical use of Channels is for example to pause a workflow, waiting for the result of a human action.
-Once this action completed, an object containing this result can be [sent to the running workflow through a channel](/clients/managing-workflows#send-an-object-to-a-running-workflow).
+A typical use of Channels is to wait for the result of human action.
+An InfiniticClient can [send this result through the channels](/clients/managing-workflows#send-an-object-to-a-running-workflow) of a running workflow.

 <alert type="info">